FoX: Formation-aware exploration in multi-agent reinforcement learning: Related Work

 \subsection{Intrinsic Motivations in MARL}

-As partial observability constraints efficient exploration in MARL, many studies have been conducted to address the issue \cite{liir, irat, uve, cmae}.
+As partial observability constraints efficient exploration in MARL, many studies have been conducted to address the issue \cite{liir, irat, uve, cmae}. \citep{maven} proposes maximizing the mutual information of a latent variable and agent trajectories.
 Using external state information such as the agents' location \cite{lazy} can greatly assist training, but assuming such information may affect generality in the application. \citep{social, influence} addresses the challenge by exploring based on the influence between the agents, \cite{roma, rode} assigns roles to the agents for task-appropriate behavior. \cite{maser} targets observations with the highest sum of individual and global value as sub-goals.
 On the other hand, \cite{emc} defines curiosity based on prediction errors on individual $Q$-values, whereas \cite{cds} encourages agent diversity via local trajectory.